adaptui/react/docs/code-base-overview.md

 # Codebase Overview

-_If you are not interested in renderless-component's codebase you can ignore this documentation_
+_Procedd if you are interested in contributing to renderless-component's codebase_

 Let's get a basic overview of our codebase and how our code is stuctured.